armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 Potentially there are four variants of the data descriptor: 32 bit and 64 bit, with and without signature.
 The 64 bit without signature variant has not been encountered so far.

+Good test files to find a data descriptor (with signature) are many Android APK files from (fairly) recent devices.

 ## APK signing blocks